 This decision justifies the whole film and makes it worthwhile.
 The subject decided to go out in search of a different destiny.
 Not going back in time to stop the impossible, but searching in the future of a new child.

 Spielberg’s story rescues itself.
 It suggests a possible road for bereavement and mourning of a loved one who has gone ‘missing’.
 Neither manic revenge nor paralyzing depression.
 A cause.
 But what the film teaches is that a true political cause, one that changes the course of history, is the result of one person’s.
 Not merely the correct option or the adequate choice.
-A decision.
+A real decision.